 This, Ralf tells his friends, is Master Grancourt, the new marshal.
 He is stricter than his predecessor, so they must keep their voices even lower.

 His lordship has a new page too, the marshal’s son Thomas.
-He swore his oath of loyalty before the whole household that morning, but Ralf has not met him yet.
+He swore his oath of loyalty before the whole household that morning.

 After supper, everyone takes turns to say goodbye to Ralf.
 Some of them will not see him now until the Feast of the Nativity.

 With the difficult harvest season behind them, the villagers celebrate the Feast of the Angels.
 The morning sermon is followed by music, games and drinking at the tavern.

 Tephna wins the apple bobbing contest.

 Beatrice feeds some of the leftover apples to brewer’s horse.